How to Get More Instagram Followers in 2026

 Pick two or three strategies from this guide, commit to them for 30 days, and measure the results.
 Growth compounds: the followers you gain this month become the engagement base that fuels next month's reach.
 Start today, stay consistent, and your audience will follow.

-Last updated April 2026.
-Refreshed after running the Reels and engagement experiments above on our internal accounts, and enough time on the 2026 algorithm to trust the retention-weighted, Reels-first read.
+Last updated June 2026.
+Refreshed with an answer-first summary, an explicit weekly posting cadence, and an FAQ — and re-checked against the Reels and engagement experiments above on our internal accounts.
+The 2026 feed read still holds: retention-weighted and Reels-first.
 We will revisit when feed ranking shifts again — if anything stops matching your dashboard, we want to know.